web3pirates/dao-ghorants/README.md

-# 💰 GHO Grants: Streamlining Grant Processes for DAOs
+# DAO-Ghorants: Streamlining Transparent Grant Processes with ChatGPT

-DAO-Ghorants is a project aimed at streamlining grant processes within Decentralized Autonomous Organizations (DAOs).
-By leveraging blockchain technology, this project enables DAOs to effortlessly create, evaluate, and distribute funds in a transparent and decentralized manner.
+DAO-Ghorants is a project dedicated to enhancing the grant processes within Decentralized Autonomous Organizations (DAOs).
+By leveraging blockchain technology and incorporating ChatGPT, this platform allows DAOs to seamlessly create, evaluate, and distribute funds transparently.

 ## Features

 - **Automated Grant Submissions:** Simplify the grant submission process by automating various steps, making it easy for applicants to submit proposals.

-- **Transparent Evaluation:** Utilize smart contract-based criteria to transparently evaluate grant proposals, ensuring a fair and decentralized decision-making process.
+- **Transparent Evaluation:** Utilize smart contract-based criteria and integrate ChatGPT for transparent evaluation of grant proposals.
+This ensures a fair and decentralized decision-making process.

 - **Efficient Fund Distributions:** Upon approval, execute seamless fund distributions using blockchain technology, enhancing efficiency and transparency in fund management.